Can Western Midstream Partners LP (WES) Remain Competitive?

 Analysts’ Opinion of WES

-Many brokerage firms have already submitted their reports for WES stocks, with Morgan Stanley repeating the rating for WES by listing it as a “Underweight.”
-The predicted price for WES in the upcoming period, according to Morgan Stanley is $5 based on the research report published on September 25th of the current year 2020.
+Many brokerage firms have already submitted their reports for WES stocks, with UBS repeating the rating for WES by listing it as a “Buy.”
+The predicted price for WES in the upcoming period, according to UBS is $18 based on the research report published on November 13th of the current year 2020.

+Morgan Stanley, on the other hand, stated in their research note that they expect to see WES reach a price target of $5.
+The rating they have provided for WES stocks is “Underweight” according to the report published on September 25th, 2020.

 Insider Trading